Learn in 7 steps ways to harden your WordPress site for security.

 Please be aware that some plugins might be incompatible or less ideal with your security plugin.

-Conclusion: How to harden WordPress website
+Conclusion: How to harden the WordPress website

 These tools will protect against the threats mentioned that could compromise your WordPress website, such as malware, spam brute force attacks, data theft, etc.